Friday, April 23, 2010

 I started the "patio project" about 2 weeks ago, and am slowly making progress.
 My ficus tree and potted plants were wintering in the garage.
 And yes, the deck boards are in sad shape.
 (But that's a project for Hubby.)

-What possessed me to paint this set green, I ask you?
+What possessed me to paint this set green?
 Bubbie and I had to sand virtually all of the paint off, as even with primer the new paint was wanting to flake.
 I detest sanding - fortunately, he loves it.
 I would estimate he did more than 50% of it!

 Spray priming and painting is a messy job and I never want to do this again!
 I was lucky it wasn't windy.

-But yay!
-The plants came back to live in their Spring home!
-And the hanging sun face got a facelift!
+The plants came back to live in their Spring home.
+And the hanging sun face got a fresh coat of spray paint, too.

 These pretty cushions were $10 each at Wally World.
 They are zippered, so I probably couldn't have made them cheaper.